bonsairobo/fast-surface-nets-rs/README.md

 When working with sparse data sets, [`surface_nets`] can generate meshes for array chunks that fit together seamlessly.
 This works because faces are not generated on the positive boundaries of a chunk.
-One must only apply a translation of the mesh into proper world coordinates for given chunk.
+One must only apply a translation of the mesh into proper world coordinates for the given chunk.

 ## Example Code